DirkHoffmann/Win32-OpenSSH-Wiki/TTY-PTY-support-in-Windows-OpenSSH.md

      If you want to use the inbuilt [VT100](https://en.wikipedia.org/wiki/VT100) ANSI parser (that's part of the openssh client) then set the environment variable "SSH_TERM_CONHOST_PARSER" to 0.

   b) Prior versions of windows 10 OS, the raw VT sequences will be parsed by the inbuilt [VT100](https://en.wikipedia.org/wiki/VT100) ANSI parser that's part of the ssh.exe.
 We have fixed most of the issues.
 We have no plans to extend to VT100+ sequences.
+After 9999 you will have to refresh the screen, otherwise the data will only be rendered on the last line.

      If you want support for the VT100+ sequences then please upgrade to windows 10+ OS or use the third party tools like putty, Cygwin, etc.